Updated June 25th, for 2021

 If there's a single iconic cardio machine associated with weight loss - the treadmill would definitely be it.

 As one of the most popular cardio machines out there that's equally geared towards weight loss and general fitness, the treadmill is an absolute gem to have at home.
+There have been claims that treadmills are bad for knees, which is untrue since this machine packs a hoard of great perks if used responsibly.

 One of its biggest benefits lies in the fact that you can enjoy both low-intensity and high-intensity exercise on this machine.
 And it's also incredibly easy to use - just get on and start walking or running.